dynamsoft-docs/capture-vision-docs/enums/code-parser/mapping-status.md

 ---
 layout: default-layout
 title: MappingStatus - Dynamsoft Code Parser Enumerations
-description: The enumeration MappingStatus of Dynamsoft Code Parser describes the mapping status of a parsed field.
+description: The enumeration MappingStatus of Dynamsoft Code Parser represents the outcome of a mapping operation on a field.
 keywords: Mapping status
 needGenerateH3Content: true
 needAutoGenerateSidebar: true